-SPMT 337 International Sports Business
+SPMT 337\ International Sports Business

 - Major restrictions and prerequisites for courses may change.
-Although all of the listed courses are accepted

-towards the International Electives requirement. this does not guarantee that students will be able to take
+Although all of the listed courses are accepted towards the International Electives requirement, this does not guarantee that students will be able to take every course. - Courses in bold font require upper-level status and additional prerequisites - Starred courses have ICD attributes - Study abroad coursework can also be accepted towards the International Electives area (check with academic advisor)

-every course.
-Students should check to see if there are any prerequisites for the courses listed before

-registering.

-- Courses in bold font require upper-level status and additional prerequisites

-- Starred courses also have ICD attributes

-- Technical Ag Electives

-- Select a class from the following departments in the College of Agriculture and Life Sciences

-- Agricultural Leadership Education & Communications

-- Avimal Science

-- Biochemistry & Biophysics

-- Biological & Agricultural Engineering

-- Ecosystem Science & Management

-- Entomology

-- Food Science & Technology

-- Horticultural Sciences

-- Nutrition